Hung1610/hoovada/README.md

 #### Running API services on Linux

-- To run API services on your desktop
+- To run API services on local

 ```bash
 // For Linux distribution, you might need to install dependencies